Esgrove/fixed_deque/README.md

 Implemented as a thin wrapper around `std::collections::VecDeque` with custom handling for `push_back` that prevents the VecDeque from growing past the set maximum length.

-Once the deque is full, when a new item is added to the back, the front element is popped and returned.
+Once the deque is full, when a new item is pushed to the deque, an element from the opposite end is popped and returned.

 ```rust
 use fixed_deque::Deque;